devnote-dev/ptero-notes/CONTRIBUTING.md

 ### Endpoints

 Endpoints must start off with the HTTP method and the full endpoint path in a level 2 heading, wrapped with backticks.
 Path parameters must be prefixed with a colon followed by an identifier for the parameter.
 Below the heading a description of the endpoint should be provided, keeping to a short and concise paragraph where possible.
-Endpoints with extensive functionality must be documented accordingly.
+Endpoints with extensive functionality must be documented accordingly and formatted in appropriate paragraphs.
+Backticks must be used when referencing object/resource fields or identifiers.
+Information that is not necessarily required for the endpoint but is relevant and useful to it may be included as a [Note Blockquote](#note-blockquote).
+Information that is critical about the endpoint or its usage must be highlighted in bold text or included as a [Warning Blockquote](#warning-blockquote).

 If the endpoint accepts a request body, it's body structure must be documented accordingly.
 Endpoints that accept a JSON body must be formatted using a [Parameter Table](#parameter-table), otherwise a paragraph detailing the request body format may be used.